davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 At first glance, the exactly-once and happened-or-not problems don't seem all that related: their single-threaded solutions are completely different.
 However, it's interesting that we could extend the respective single-threaded solutions to multithreded and distributed solutions using the same basic techniques: in both cases, we could multithread by putting the single-threaded solution behind a lock, and we could distribute by electing single coordinator node using a bully algorithm.
 That must mean these two problems have *something* in common, even if the solutions are totally different.
 We'll come back to that a little later.
+For now, I want to talk about something missing from our distributed solutions for these two problems: they're not fault tolerant.

+## Fault Tolerance

+Distributed algorithms are a lot like multithreaded algorithms.
+After all, every distributed algorithm already has multiple threads: there are multiple machines, and each machine has at least one thread.
+So all problems that exist in multithreaded algorithms also exist in distributed algorithms.

+The new dimension of problems distributing adds on top of multithreading is dealing with **faults** in the system: hardware can lose power, software can crash, and networks can degrade or become disconnected.
+Technically these problems also affect single-node systems, but single-node code generally doesn't care about these faults because, if one occurs, then the node has failed and the code is no longer running.
+In other words, these faults do cause a mess, but nobody expects single-node code to be able to deal with it.
+In a distributed system, a fault can affect a subset of the system's nodes while leaving code running on the remaining nodes to deal with the mess.

+Both our distributed solutions to the exactly-once and happened-or-not problems rely on a "coordinator" node to make progress, and neither can deal with a fault bringing the coordinator down: the bully algorithm will continue to pick that node as the coordinator, even though it's not online and can't do its work.
+In the exactly-once solution, the coordinator is the only node allowed to call `thingy()`, so if the coordinator crashes we never call `thingy()` and thus fail in our ultimate goal to call `thingy()` exactly once.
+In happened-or-not, the coordinator is the only node that stores the current cancellation state, so if it crashes, other nodes will either fail or hang in their `tryShip` / `tryCancel` calls.
+Neither of our distributed solutions so far is **fault tolerant**.

+This is certainly a limitation, but it may or may not be a problem!
+If you're operating a small

+TODO however if it's a large network

+TODO if you have high avaialbiilty requirements

+TODO people who talk about consensus algorithms are generally in the "I require fault tolerance" bucket, usually for one or both of these reasons.
+So for the rest of this article, we will assume fault tolerance is a must.
+So we must find fault-tolerant solutions to the problems listed above.

+TODO segue out into what if I give you a fault tolerant primitive?
+I call it consensus.

+TODO this is a little tricky, I want to impress the importance of fault tolerance while not pushing it for situations where it doesn't make sense.

+* Static coordinator assignments are simple but they require all nodes to be up
+  * All the nodes need to stay up
+  * If you need to take nodes down, you must take an outage / downtime / do it in a maintenance window
+* That might be fine!
+* However, if the system is huge, keeping all the nodes up may not be practical.
+I had content for this already
+* Also, for many online businesses, downtime is not acceptable
+* If you're in either
+* But people talking about consensus algorithms generally do care about fault tolerance, so for the remainder of our discussion we will assume we are building a system where fault tolerance is a requirement; it may be a large system, or require very high uptime, or both